furuuwu/vault/academy/airflow_project/README.md

 The `{ds}` macro represents the execution date of the DAG run in the format YYYY-MM-DD.
 You can access this macro directly in your DAG definition.

 <blockquote>

 6. Create a parent DAG that triggers another DAG:

-- The idea is to create a DAG that triggers the execution of another DAG.
+* The idea is to create a DAG that triggers the execution of another DAG.
-- You can experiment with passing the file name from the parent DAG (e.g., titanic) to the child DAG.
+* You can experiment with passing the file name from the parent DAG (e.g., titanic) to the child DAG.
-- Print the dataframe.
+* Print the dataframe.
-- Use XCom.
+* Use XCom.

 </blockquote>

 I think here we actually want to use a task to trigger another task...

 * first Task: This will push the file name (titanic.csv) to XCom.
 * second Task: This will pull the file name from XCom and use it to load the corresponding .csv file into a pandas DataFrame.

+see `ex6_v1.py`

 XComs (short for "Cross-Communication") in Apache Airflow.
 XComs are a way for tasks to exchange messages or small data between them, allowing tasks in a DAG to communicate with one another.
 XComs by default are only available within the context of a single DAG run.

 To pass data between different DAGs, we can use a trigger mechanism (using ExternalTaskSensor or manually triggering a second DAG and passing the data via XCom from the parent to the child).

+see `ex6_v2_parent.py` and `ex6_v2_child.py` for an example of using xcom to pass data between the dags

+If you want to trigger the child DAG automatically after pushing the data, the parent DAG can trigger it using the TriggerDagRunOperator

+see `ex6_v3_parent.py`